Senior Pets and Health Issues

-Ralph Waldo Emerson famously wrote, “All diseases run into one — old age.”
+Ralph Waldo Emerson famously wrote, “All diseases run into one: old age.”
 This statement applies to both people and pets; after all, our pets age faster than we do.
-Though there is no perfectly accurate human-to-dog or human-to-cat age comparison, it’s startling to realize that a three-year-old pet is roughly equivalent to a 30-year-old person.
+Though there is no perfectly accurate human-to-dog or human-to-cat age comparison, it’s can be startling to realize that a 3-year-old pet is roughly equivalent to a 30-year-old person.

-Just like older people, senior pets can become afflicted with myriad diseases.
-Here is a brief discussion of some common conditions to watch for and a few suggestions to help senior pets age gracefully.
+Just like older people, senior dogs and cats can become afflicted with myriad diseases.
+Here are some common health issues to watch for and a few suggestions to help senior pets age gracefully.

 Hearing loss

-Hearing loss is another common problem in senior pets.
-Sometimes it is challenging to determine if our pets have hearing loss or if they are just ignoring us.
-Some signs that a pet may not have optimal hearing are startling easily when approached from behind, being unreactive to the doorbell or other sounds that he or she previously responded to, and going the wrong direction or turning the wrong way when called.
+Hearing loss is another common problem in senior dogs and cats.
+Sometimes it is challenging to determine whether our pets have hearing loss or they're just ignoring us.
+Some signs that a pet might not have optimal hearing are startling easily when approached from behind, not reacting to the doorbell or other sounds that they previously responded to, and going the wrong direction or turning the wrong way when called.
 Again, if you are noticing these things, a visit to your vet is important.

 Cognitive dysfunction

 Cognitive dysfunction is a condition associated with brain aging.
 This condition often begins with subtle changes, but the first thing many people notice is disorientation and confusion.
 The dog or cat becomes confused easily, even in familiar environments.
-They may pace aimlessly or get stuck in corners.
-Sometimes house-training deteriorates and pets urinate and defecate inappropriately.
-You may notice changes in the animal’s sleep cycle and random vocalization.
+They might pace aimlessly or get stuck in corners.
+Sometimes house-training deteriorates, and pets urinate and defecate inappropriately.
+You also might notice changes in the animal’s sleep cycle and random vocalization.

 If your pet is displaying these behaviors, consult your veterinarian.
-Your vet may perform a neurological exam and check your pet for other diseases that exhibit similar signs.
-There are some new drugs that your vet may prescribe to help with this disease.
-He/she may also recommend some dietary changes; some improvement has been noted in pets consuming diets high in antioxidants and betacarotenoids, which are found in fruits and vegetables, as well as essential fatty acids.
+Your vet might perform a neurological exam and check your pet for other diseases that exhibit similar signs.
+There are some new drugs that your vet might prescribe to help with this disease.
+They might also recommend dietary changes; some improvement has been noted in pets consuming diets high in antioxidants and betacarotenoids, which are found in fruits and vegetables, as well as essential fatty acids.

 Kidney disease